ShreyaJain09/Jain_Shreya_Spring2017/Midterm/README.md

     dict_writer.writeheader()
     dict_writer.writerows(popular)

 The most challenging part of the collecting data was to iterate through multiple api calls.
 Unlike other APIs, this API uses [*offset*] value instead of ['pages'].
 Also, the 'offset value has to be multiple of [20][dill] to get successful results.

+NOTE : Set environment variable as api-key:os.environ['api-key-variable]

 ### Analysis 1: Number of Popular articles by Year